Responsible Value Creation

 We recognise our obligations as a responsible member of the communities in which we operate, and we seek to ensure that the interests of these communities are represented within Pacific Basin and vice versa.
-Our engagement in and contributions to these communities takes a number of forms, in an effort to support their - and our - longer-term effectiveness, resilience and sustainability.
+Our engagement in and contributions to these communities take a number of forms, in an effort to support their – and our – longer-term effectiveness, resilience and sustainability.

-Our Responsible Value Creation in 2022
+Our Responsible Value Creation in 2024Ambition

 Pacific Basin is in it for the long haul - valuing long-term relationships over short-term gains with our customers, suppliers, investors, finance providers, regulators, local communities and other networks.
 Leveraging our scale and influence in the dry bulk industry, we seek to promote a responsible, ethical, inclusive and resilient global marketplace by working together with our stakeholders.